Danthewaann/pyallel/README.md

 Run and handle the output of multiple executables in pyallel (as in parallel)

 positional arguments:
-  commands              list of quoted commands to run e.g "mypy ." "black ."
+  commands              list of quoted commands to run in parallel e.g "mypy ." "black ."

-                        each command is executed inside a shell, so shell syntax is supported as if you were running the command directly in a shell, some examples are below:
+                        each command is executed inside a shell, so shell syntax is supported as if you were running the command directly in a shell, some examples are below

                              "MYPY_FORCE_COLOR=1 mypy ."          <- provide environment variables
                              "mypy | tee -a mypy.log"             <- use pipes to redirect output